-You can use Cybersecurity Awareness Month to jumpstart your cybersecurity efforts.
+You can use Cybersecurity Awareness Month to jumpstart your cyber preparedness efforts.
 Run phishing scam drills and teach your employees how to protect their data.
-If you don’t already have one, create a cybersecurity response plan, so you are ready to mitigate the damage if an attack occurs.
+If you don’t already have one, create a cybersecurity response plan so you are ready to mitigate the damage if an attack occurs.

-First aid is a great response tool for all your employees to know so they feel empowered to act and keep people safe.
-You don’t always have immediate access to first responders or even managers/company leaders, so it’s important to have people on the ground who can act quickly to respond to injuries and help mitigate harm.
+Some emergencies will require professional medical attention, but first aid can address many common workplace injuries.
+Even when significant emergencies occur, you won’t always have immediate access to first responders or even managers/company leaders, so it’s essential to have people on the ground who can act quickly to respond to injuries and help mitigate harm—even prevent fatalities.

-- Do your employees know what situations, emergency or otherwise, might arise in the workplace?
+- Do your employees know what hazardous situations—emergency or otherwise—might arise in the workplace?

 - How many employees are trained in CPR or first aid?